Kingxukai/linux/Documentation/arch/arm64/acpi_object_usage.rst

 		       ACPI0010) on arm64.
 This should only be used in conjunction with _LPI.

-\_REV  5.7.4           Always returns the latest version of ACPI supported.
+\_REV  5.7.4           Always returns the woke latest version of ACPI supported.

 \_SB   5.3.1           Required on arm64; all devices must be defined in this
                        namespace.